Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability: Limitations to single-photon indistinguishability

 \section{Limitations to single-photon indistinguishability}

 Various factors contribute to reducing the indistinguishability of the emitted photons, such as imperfect or incoherent exciton preparation, charge noise, and phonon scattering.
 It seems likely that the established know-how in charge noise control can be transferred from QDs to TMDs with proper engineering of the metallic contacts \cite{Schwarz2016}, and that the broad PSB can be reduced using the cavity filtering effect, as already reported for instance in Ref.\ \cite{Mitryakhin2023}.
 On the other hand, broadening of the ZPL induced by quadratic phonon coupling remains an unavoidable limitation \cite{Reigue2017, Tighineanu2018}.
 In this section we investigate the fundamental limits to the degree of indistinguishably $\mathcal I$ due to this phonon-induced dephasing mechanism.
-In a simplified pure-dephasing picture, and assuming that the emitter is initially in the $\ket X$ state at $t=0$, the indistinguishability reads
+Assuming spectral filtering of the sideband, and that the emitter is initially in the $\ket X$ state at $t=0$, the indistinguishability reads

 with $\Gamma = 1/\tau$ the spontaneous decay rate, and $\tau$ the exciton lifetime.
-Here, $\gamma_{\rm tot} = \gamma_{\rm pd} + \gamma_{\rm noise}$ includes the contribution $\gamma_{\rm pd}$ induced by the quadratic phonon coupling, and the one from additional noise sources ($\gamma_{\rm noise}$).
+Here, $\gamma_{\rm tot} = \gamma_{\rm pd} + \gamma_{\rm noise}$ includes the contribution $\gamma_{\rm pd}$ induced by the quadratic phonon coupling, and the one from additional noise sources $\gamma_{\rm noise}$.